md-abu-kayser/ema-john-react-ts/README.md

-# Ema John — Modern E-commerce (React + TypeScript + Tailwind)
+# Ema John | Modern E-commerce (React + TypeScript + Tailwind)

-"Ema John is a polished, production-ready React e-commerce frontend showcasing a modern component architecture, TypeScript support, Tailwind CSS styling, and a static product catalog for demo and integration purposes.
-This repository is an ideal reference or starter kit for building a performant storefront with clear separation of concerns and ready-to-deploy static build output."
+Ema John is a polished, production-ready React e-commerce frontend showcasing a modern component architecture, TypeScript support, Tailwind CSS styling, and a static product catalog for demo and integration purposes.
+This repository is an ideal reference or starter kit for building a performant storefront with clear separation of concerns and ready-to-deploy static build output.

 ## Key highlights